AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

-As an alternative to manually specifying the complete list of Library Information files to be loaded, you can use GNAT project files to specify units of interest, and let |gcv| determine automatically the location of these files.
+As an alternative to manually specifying the complete list of Library Information files to be loaded, you can use GNAT project files to specify units of interest and let |gcv| determine automatically the location of these files.

 Projects are passed to |gcv| using :option:`-P` and :option:`--projects`.
 A single root project must be specified using :option:`-P`.
 Multiple projects of interest, within the project tree rooted at the given root project, may be specified using :option:`--projects`.
 If :option:`-P` is used alone, without any :option:`--projects`, then units of interest from the root project itself are considered.
 With :option:`--projects` options, only the projects listed by these options are